-Course reserves are materials collected or licensed by the library and linked to a course.
-There are both E-reserves and print reserves, all listed in one online module for easy access.
-Faculty can place library-licensed e-resources such as films and e-books on reserve, or place instructor copies of textbooks and available Kennedy-owned items on print reserve, housed in Crandall (bldg.
-60)..
-If the library doesn't own a particular digital item the library can explore requests to purchase licenses for e-books and films to be placed on reserve.
+Electronic Course Reserves are materials licensed by the library and linked to a course at faculty request.
+Faculty can place library-licensed e-resources such as films and e-books on reserve.
+If the library doesn't currently license a particular digital item the library can explore requests to license items for Course Reserves.
 You can add the course reserves search as a link in any Canvas module.

 For information on course reserves requests and workflows, visit the Course Reserves Information For Faculty page on the Library's website.